 The Law Office of David C. Stone understands that child care costs can be extensive and is, at times, a way for one party to gain an advantage.
-We strive to achieve the fairest child care judgments on your behalf.
+We strive to achieve the fairest child care judgment on your behalf.

 Child care costs can be ordered pursuant to Family Code §4062.
 The code states that child care costs shall be related to employment or to reasonable necessary education or training for employment skills.
 Therefore, child care costs shall be shared equally (see the paragraph below regarding apportionments) if they are related to employment.